 - Development of Title VI complaint procedures, including procedures for submitting, investigating, and tracking such complaints

 - Tracking of Title VI investigations, complaints, and lawsuits

-- Provision of meaningful access to individual with Limited English Proficiency (LEP)
+- Provision of meaningful access to individuals with Limited English Proficiency (LEP) (described below)

 - Notice to the public of protections offered under Title VI

 - Efforts to encourage minority representation on transit-related non-elected planning and advisory bodies (see the Mission and Leadership section for more information)